erievs/mangospot8/README.md

 And more!

+# Help Wanted

+- Logo, I may work on one at some point but if anyone could help that'd be nice since I'm not a great artist.

 # Features Dropped

 - CVS importing, it requires some effort to port it over from winrt, and it's not worth it using the web panel is far easier, and you'll need another device anyways.